noiseprotocol/noise_spec/noise.md

  performing a `Noise_XXfallback` handshake, using the initiator's ephemeral public key as a pre-message.

-6. DH functions and ciphersets
+6. DH parameters and cipher parameters
 ===============================

 6.1.
-The 25519 DH functions
+The 25519 DH parameters
 ----------------------------

  * **`DHLEN`** = 32